 ALRA moved into the Royal Victoria Patriotic Building, originally a Victorian orphanage built on Wandsworth Common, in 1981 where classes are held in rehearsal studios, the great hall, workshops and on-site theatre.

 In 2000 ALRA received DaDA (Dance and Drama Award) funding from the then Learning and Skills Council, now the EFA and BIS, and awarded the National Diploma in Professional Acting and the Certificate in Professional Acting for its three year and 15 month courses respectively through Trinity College London.

-In 2013 ALRA became a partner college with St Mary’s University Twickenham who award a Foundation Degree in Stage Management and Technical Theatre, the three year BA (Hons) Acting and the Post Graduate MA Professional Acting.
-ALRA also runs part time and full time Foundation courses which have exceptional results in Drama School progression to all the DramaUK schools.
+In 2013 ALRA partnered with St Mary’s University, London, who now award the three-year BA (Hons) Acting and the MA Professional Acting degrees.
+ALRA also runs a full time Foundation course which has exceptional results in Drama School progression to the top Drama Conservatoires in the UK.

-In September 2010 ALRA North, placed in the heart of the Northwest in Wigan began training actors for the many regional and touring theatres, TV, Film and Radio companies which are centred there, whilst allowing students to train at regional costs.
+In September 2010 ALRA North opened and began training actors for the many regional and touring theatres, TV, Film and Radio companies which are centred there, whilst allowing students to train at regional costs.
 In October 2012 a unique collaboration with Wigan Borough Council saw ALRA take up residence in The Mill at the Pier at Trencherfield Mill.
 Built in 1907, this is the most iconic building for many miles.